peachpiecompiler/peachpie-docs/docs/api/ref/phptypeinfo.md

 BaseType | Gets reference to the base type.
 RuntimeMethods | Gets table of type's methods and accessor to magic methods.
 DeclaredFields | Gets table of type's fields, properties and constants.
 RuntimeFieldsHolder | Gets reference to type's [special field](../assembly/compiled-class#additional-class-members) holding dynamic class properties.
-The field is of type `PhpArray`.
+The field is of type [PhpArray](phparray).

 ## Related links